To uncover biological knowledge and new medicines by developing advanced methods to quantify and mine the rich information present in images.

 - Provide an environment where ethical behavior is expected and where interpersonal conflicts and unethical behavior are handled in a professional manner.

-- Allow you to spend some of your work time finishing up revisions of papers from your prior lab experience; however, unless you are funded by a fellowship, remember that you also have a full-time obligation to the funding source paying for your time so this should be kept reasonable; ask Anne for boundaries.
+- Allow you to spend some of your work time finishing up revisions of papers from your prior lab experience; however, unless you are funded by a fellowship, remember that you also have a full-time obligation to the funding source paying for your time so this should be kept reasonable; ask Beth for boundaries.

 - Determine appropriate authorship on publications emanating from our group’s research.
 Our team often works on projects led by an outside group.
 We follow the guidelines of The International Committee of Medical Journal Editors: